TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 ## TALXIS Data Feed

+Used as a resource to verify TALXIS Data Feed access.
+Doesn't need to be explicitly consented.

 ## TALXIS Data Feed - Flow

+Enables use of TALXIS Data Feed API from Power Automate.

+### Permissions
+* Access Data Feed as Current User
+* Sign in and read user profile

 ## TALXIS - PCF.MapPicker

+Map control used in TALXIS applications.

+### Permissions
+* Access Data Feed as Current User
+* Sign in and read user profile

 ## TALXIS - PCF.FilePicker

+Custom control that allows users to work with SharePoint or Dataverse documents easily and directly from TALXIS applications.

+### Permissions
+* Read items in all site collections
+* Have full access to all files user can access
+* Have full access to user files
+* Read all groups
+* Sign in and read user profile"

 ## TALXIS - PCF.CompanyProfileHinting

+Company autosuggest control used in TALXIS applications.

+### Permissions
+* Access Data Feed as Current User
+* Sign in and read user profile

 ## TALXIS - PCF.AddressPicker

+Address autosuggest control used in TALXIS applications.

+### Permissions
+* Access Data Feed as Current User
+* Sign in and read user profile

 ## TALXIS - Client